Slow Cooker Pineapple Pepper Carnitas Tacos

-Slow cooker pineapple pepper carnitas tacos are big in name and big in flavor.
+Slow cooker pineapple pepper carnitas tacos are big in name and big in flavor and my take on tacos al pastor.
 Pork shoulder is slow cooked in a guajillo pepper, pineapple sauce, shredded and served in tacos with fresh pineapple salsa.

 It’s a pineapple lovefest going today and I’m not sad about that!
 Pineapple is one of my favorite fruits to enjoy in the spring and summer months and when I can incorporate it into a recipe, even better.